 - 2.1 An FMIA securities settlement facility should have objectives that place a high priority on the safety and efficiency of the FMIsecurities settlement facility and explicitly support the stability of the financial stabilitysystem and other relevant public interest considerations. - 2.2 An FMIA securities settlement facility should have documented governance arrangements that provide clear and direct lines of responsibility and accountability.
-These arrangements should be disclosed to owners, the Reserve Bank and other relevant authorities, participants, and, at a more general level, the public. - 2.3 The roles and responsibilities of an FMI'sa securities settlement facility's board of directors (or equivalent) should be clearly specified, and there should be documented procedures for its functioning, including procedures to identify, address, and manage member conflicts of interest.
+These arrangements should be disclosed to owners, the Reserve Bank and other relevant authorities, participants; and, at a more general level, the public. - 2.3 The roles and responsibilities of an FMI'sa securities settlement facility's board of directors (or equivalent) should be clearly specified, and there should be documented procedures for its functioning, including procedures to identify, address, and manage member conflicts of interest.
 The board should regularly review both its overall performance and the performance of its individual board members regularly. - 2.4 The board should contain suitable members with the appropriate skills and incentives to fulfil its multiple roles.
 This typically requires the inclusion of non-executive board member(s). - 2.5 The roles and responsibilities of management should be clearly specified.
-An FMI'sA securities settlement facility's management should have the appropriate experience, a mix of skills, and the integrity necessary to effectively discharge their responsibilities for the operation and risk management of the FMIsecurities settlement facility.
-Compensation arrangements should be structured in such a way as to promote the soundness and effectiveness of risk management. - 2.6 The board should establish a clear, documented risk-management framework that includes the FMI'ssecurities settlement facility's risk-tolerance policy, assigns responsibilities and accountability for risk decisions, and addresses decision making in crises and emergencies.
-Governance arrangements should ensure that the risk-management and internal control functions have sufficient authority, independence, resources, and access to the board, including through the maintenance of a separate and independent internal-audit function. - 2.7 A securities settlement facility's operations, risk-management processes, internal control mechanisms and accounts should be subject to internal audit and periodic external independent expert review.
+An FMI'sA securities settlement facility's management should have the appropriate experience, a mix of skills, and the integrity necessary to effectively discharge theirits responsibilities for the operation and risk management of the FMIsecurities settlement facility.
+Compensation arrangements should be structured in such a way as to promote the soundness and effectiveness of risk management. - 2.6 The board should establish a clear, documented risk -management framework that includes the FMI'ssecurities settlement facility's risk -tolerance policy, assigns responsibilities and accountability for risk decisions, and addresses decision-making in crises and emergencies.
+Governance arrangements should ensure that the risk -management and internal control functions have sufficient authority, independence, resources, and access to the board, including through the maintenance of a separate and independent internal audit function. - 2.7 A securities settlement facility's operations, risk management processes, internal control mechanisms and accounts should be subject to internal audit and, where appropriate, periodic independent expert reviews.
 Internal audits should be performed, at a minimum, on an annual basis.
-The outcome of internal audits and external reviews should be notified to the Reserve Bank and other relevant authorities. - 2.8 The board should ensure that the FMI'ssecurities settlement facility's design, rules, overall strategy, and major decisions reflect appropriately the legitimate interests of its direct and indirect participants and other relevant stakeholders.
-Governance arrangements should provide for consultation and stakeholder engagement through appropriate fora on operational arrangements, risk controls and default-management rules and procedures.
-Major decisions should be clearly disclosed to relevant stakeholders and, where there is a broad market impact, the public. - 2.9 A securities settlement facility that is part of a group of companies should take into account any implications of the group structure and activities for its own governance arrangements, including whether it has the necessary level of independence of decision making and management to meet its regulatory obligations as a distinct legal entity, and whether such independence could be compromised by the group structure or by board members also being members of the board of other entities in the same group.
-In particular, such a securities settlement facility should consider specific procedures for preventing and managing conflicts of interest, including with respect to intra-group outsourcing arrangements.
+The outcome of internal audits and external reviews should be notified to the Reserve Bank and other relevant authorities. - 2.8 The boardGovernance arrangements should ensure that the FMI'ssecurities settlement facility's design, rules, overall strategy, and major decisions reflect appropriately the legitimate interests of its direct and indirect participants and other relevant stakeholders.
+Governance arrangements should provide for consultation and stakeholder engagement through appropriate forums on operational arrangements, risk controls and default management rules and procedures.
+Major decisions should be clearly disclosed to relevant stakeholders and, where there is a broad market impact, the public.

+2.9 A securities settlement facility that is part of a group of companies should ensure that measures are in place such that decisions taken in accordance with its obligations as a securities settlement facility cannot be compromised by the group structure or by board members also being members of the board of other entities in the same group.
+In particular, such a securities settlement facility should consider specific procedures for preventing and managing conflicts of interest, including with respect to intragroup outsourcing arrangements.